suhasbhatylp/python/README.md

 # python

-This is just a test repository
+This is just a test repository for python